 So my invitation here is to let yourself find your path straight to happiness.
 Life is short and there’s no stamp that shows when it’s your time to be happy.
 As Jim Rohn said, “Happiness is not something you postpone for the future; it is something you design for the present.”

-P.S.
-Our cultures socialize women to be especially conscious of other people’s needs and happiness, often at the expense of their own.
-If you’re a woman and this rings true for you, please read this again and pretend that your needs are just as important as those of everyone else you might be supporting.
+PS: Our cultures socialize women to be especially conscious of other people’s needs and happiness, often at the expense of their own.
+If you’re a woman and this rings true for you, please read this again and pretend that your needs are just as important as those of everyone else you might be supporting (because they are).